EB 5 Immigration Attorney

 Author: Jameel Manji, Founder, Manji Law, P.C.

-Mr. Manji founded Manji Law in 2016 to follow his passion of helping people navigate the complicated immigration system.
-Mr. Manji graduated from Georgia State University College of Law and received Master of Taxation from the Georgia State’s J. Mack Robinson College of Business.
-Published on: January 6 2020, Last Updated on: January 27 2020.
+Mr. Manji founded Manji Law in 2016 to follow his passion for helping people navigate the complicated immigration system.
+Mr. Manji graduated from Georgia State University College of Law and received a Master of Taxation from the Georgia State’s J. Mack Robinson College of Business.
+Published on: January 6, 2020, Last Updated on: November 24, 2022.

-An Attorney can assist you if you are pursuing a visa via the immigrant investor program.
-Here, the experienced attorneys at Manji Law explain everything you need to know about the EB 5 program.
+Consult with an attorney to pursue a visa via the EB5 program.
+The experienced attorneys at Manji Law explain everything you need to know here.

 Manji Law is your complete immigration solution.
 If you are seeking assistance from an Attorney, please give us a call.
 Manji Law can provide valuable insight, assistance, and a guiding hand to help you achieve your goals.